 But some of my favorite vendors were present: EFX Collectibles, Kotobukiya, Hasbro (couldn’t obtain the exclusive 6″ Luke but ordered it online before it sold out!), Topps, Disney Parks, Lego (we got the exclusive Detention Block set!), Funko, and of course ANOVOS.
 Check out EFX’s TIE Advanced (you can see the Star Destroyer behind it and a bit of the Y-Wing to the right of it) and the Kotobukiya First Order Stormtrooper displays:

-With only so many hours in a day, and with us rushing to make it to Disney’s Galactic Nights at Hollywood Studios on time (more on that later), you can imagine how much walking/running was involved (24,607 steps on the first day, according to my iPhone)!
+With only so many hours in a day, and with us rushing to make it to Disney’s Galactic Nights at Hollywood Studios on time, you can imagine how much walking/running was involved (24,607 steps on the first day, according to my Apple Watch)!
 But at least I didn’t have to run in cosplay like this guy did for charity!

 Props to this guy!